On this page

 - provide bats and balls and other play equipment during lunch and recess

-- see if it’s possible to partner with local sport and recreation clubs and local councils so you can use their equipment and facilities.
-Perhaps you could apply for a physical activity grant to fund a project
+- see if it’s possible to partner with local sport and recreation clubs and local councils so you can use their equipment and facilities – perhaps you could work with leadership to apply for a physical activity grant to fund a project

 - provide safe and secure bike parking

-- promote active travel.
-Encourage children and young people to walk as much as possible and welcome active travel ideas such as a walking school bus to your local community.
+- promote active travel, such as encouraging children and young people to walk as much as possible and welcome active travel ideas like a walking school bus to your local community.

-Some children and young people dislike competitive sport and anxiety about competition may worsen existing mental health issues.
+Some children and young people dislike competitive sport and may experience anxiety about competition.